 The Progress Test in Maths (PTMs) tracks the pupils' progress year-on-year and provides accurate information about each pupil's strengths and weaknesses.
-It benchmarks each pupil's attainment against peers nationally and identifies gaps, which is especially important following the two lock-downs.
-The PTM focuses on mathematical content knowledge (Curriculum Content Category) and understanding and applying mathematical processes through reasoning and problem solving (Process Category).
+Like the PTEs, the PTMs benchmark each pupil's attainment against peers nationally and identifies gaps, which is especially important following the two lock-downs.
+The PTM focuses on mathematical content knowledge (Curriculum Content category) and understanding and applying mathematical processes through reasoning and problem solving (Process Category).
 For Form 3, the test is 35 minutes, but for Forms 4 to 8 it is 75 minutes (Pt 1: is timed mental maths (15 mins) and Pt 2 is 40 to 60 minutes.